This week: Iceberg!Edited by: LJPC - the tortoise

 You can't go wrong for only 99 cents!

 To my delight, some writers took the time to comment on my last newsletter: "Hordes, Mobs & Crowds" Thank you!

 Comments listed in the order they were received.

 billwilcox writes: Interesting newsletter.
 "CELL' is one of my favs, but recently I've been reading about the so-called French Revolution.
 Pure madness.
 Mobs gone insane.
 Even when authorities surrendered, they were torn limb-from-limb and a lot of other very nasty things.
 Mobs are scary.
 We don't need fiction to see what has actually happened in truth, just history.
 It still amazes me that the French revile in the fact that they as a people did this.
 Insanity on steroids.
 If you want a good scare, just read about this Revolution.
 At the same time, America was also having a revolt, but with us there were patriots and wisdom, men who wanted freedom, not MOB RULE.
 God, what possessed them?

 It's absolutely true that there are plenty of horrible things in history, written about in non-fiction.
 But fiction allows you to put a face to the suffering and show the reader how it would have felt to be there.
 Sometimes that's more effective than the knowledge of what really happened.
 Thanks so much for replying to the newsletter!

-BIG BAD WOLF submits "Anthros Versus Zombies" writes: Things will be crazy.
+BIG BAD WOLF Is Thankful submits "Anthros Versus Zombies" writes: Things will be crazy.

 What do I picture Steve Martin saying that?
 Maybe because he was such a "Wild and Craaaazy guy!"